Etymology of Jämtland

-The etymology of Jämtland entails the origin, history, and use of the name Jämtland which dates back to 11th century Scandinavia.
+The place-name Jämtland dates back to 11th century Scandinavia.
 The name is first found on the northernmost runestone in Europe, the Frösö Runestone, as eotalont (in normalized Old Norse: Jamtaland).
 The prefix Jamta is a genitive plural case of Jamts, a Germanic tribe.
 The root of Jamt (Old West Norse: jamti), and thus Jämtland, derives from the Proto-Germanic word stem emat- meaning persistent, efficient, enduring and hardworking.
 So Jämtland basically mean "Jamts' land" or "land of hardworking people".